Archive Monthly Archives: May 2008

 Part old-world, part new-world.

 It’s important to have a certain level of tech savvy, if you’re gonna do any online marketing.
-If you’re new to the Web, this transition may be painful… but it’s critical.
+If you’re a newbie, this transition may be painful… but it’s critical.

-And we need to learn to thrive in BOTH.
+And we ALL need to learn to thrive in BOTH.

 Gone are the days when a marketer could proudly proclaim to be ignorant of new tech.
 (Hey — it wasn’t that long ago when direct mail, print and broadcast media were the ONLY way to go.)